Wire-Network/wire-cdt/docs/05_features/40_native-tester-compilation.md

         - `REQUIRE_PRINT("<print message>", [](<args>){ whatever_function(<args>); })`
         - `REQUIRE_PRINT([](std::string print_buffer){ user defined comparison function }, [](<args>){ whatever_function(<args>); })`
 - REQUIRE_EQUAL(X, Y) : This macro will check whether two inputs `X` and `Y` equal eachother and fail the test and halt the test on failure.
-- EOSIO_TEST_BEGIN(X) : This macro defines the beginning of a unit test and assigns `X` as the symbolic name of that test.
+- SYSIO_TEST_BEGIN(X) : This macro defines the beginning of a unit test and assigns `X` as the symbolic name of that test.
-- EOSIO_TEST_END : This macro defines the end of a unit test.
+- SYSIO_TEST_END : This macro defines the end of a unit test.
-- EOSIO_TEST(X) : This is used to run a particular named unit test `X` in the main function.
+- SYSIO_TEST(X) : This is used to run a particular named unit test `X` in the main function.